 - Shortest summary possible of a content can be seen at a glance.

-- Another opportunity to insert your keyphrase and optimise your content
+- Another opportunity to insert your keyphrase and optimize your content

 - A concise conclusion helps your content to show up as a snippet on Google SERP.